motm-therapy/website/docs/location.md

 ## Telehealth

-All our providers are licensed by state boards to serve clients via telehealth or in-person psychotherapy sessions, Clients must reside within a state that the therapist is licensed to provide services in.
+All our providers are licensed by state boards to serve clients via telehealth or in-person psychotherapy sessions.
+Clients must reside within a state that the therapist is licensed to provide services in.

 ## In Person